 I Did This!

-- La Sabranenque coordinates 2-3 week work projects in France and Italy from April to October, to preserve and restore rural, Medieval Mediterranean architecture.
-Volunteers are taught to use the original construction techniques, including: stone masonry, stone cutting, tiling, paving, and drystone walling.
+- La Sabranenque coordinates one week or longer work projects in southern France to help restore the medieval site of St Victor la Coste from May through September.
+Volunteers are taught to use the original construction techniques, including stone masonry, stone cutting, and paving.
+Meals and accommodations in traditional housing are included.

 - The USDA Forest Service offers archaeology volunteer opportunities from 2 days to 2 weeks or longer through its Passports in Time program.
 There are no costs to participate, but volunteers are responsible for their own travel.